pittcsc/pittcswiki/src/guides/career/title-wip.md

 Whether it's a new language or a website, go online and learn!
 The world is your oyster.

+### Prepare for Junior year grind
+Your junior year will be the most important year for getting internships.
+To maximize success then, we highly recommend sophomores spend time preparing for the upcoming grind.

+#### LeetCode
+To pass interviews at top tech companies you need to be able to pass technical interviews.
+The questions you’ll get in those are usually carbon copies from problems found on LeetCode.com.
+Students typically need to study between 50-150 problems.

+On forums like Reddit, you’ll see people who have done 300+ problems, but honestly that is way overblown.
+If you did 300 Leetcode problems and are still struggling to pass interviews then you probably didn’t study those 300 problems effectively.

+We created a 12-week Leetcode study plan (with 3 bonus weeks!) that we highly recommend.
+The problems are logically ordered for beginners and will make you extremely well equipped for any technical interview.

+#### Resume
+We already mentioned resumes and we’ll say it again.
+Regardless of how much you study or how hard you try, if you don’t have a resume that is well formatted and effectively represents yourself, companies and recruiters will not give you the respect that you deserve.

+Get resume feedback from your CS peers and adapt.
+You’ll probably iterate several versions before finally settling on a great one.

 ## Juniors and Seniors
+As a junior or senior you have one goal: get a job.

+### Job grind
+It’s officially show time.
+Starting in the fall, all the work you’ve put in over the past few years will be put to the test.
+Apply apply apply.
+The only way to maximize your chance of an offer is to apply to as many job postings as possible.
+Disregard asks for specific languages or requirements, if it looks like a position of interest then send an application.
+Go to the career fair, to company events, and network like crazy.
+Make sure you are making the most of all your opportunities.
+If you have past internships or experience, you can be pickier and have more of a filter when it comes to applying but regardless you don’t stop grinding until you accept the job offer.
+Once you accept your offer, you can finally chill.
+Years of working last minute on projects, grinding Leetcode problems, and stress have finally culminated to your newly accepted job.
+We really don’t have any advice other than chill and do whatever you want to do.

+### Help Others
+It is inevitable that others have helped you along your journey, be sure to thank them for their help.
+Now it’s your turn to pay it forward and help the next generation of CS students succeed.
+Become a club leader/officer, mentor underclassmen through CSC, or even write/edit wiki guides likes these!
+Whatever you do, be sure to leverage your wealth of experience and knowledge for the better.